 Our bones and their strength are what allow us to do the things we love, like our favorite physical and outdoor activities.
 However, low bone density can greatly impact the strength and health of your bones.
 At Aylo Health, our doctors can determine if a DEXA bone density scan is necessary for you, which allows us to diagnose and monitor a patient with significant bone loss.

-The test is fairly quick and painless.
+The test is fairly quick and painless, taking roughly 10 to 30 minutes.
 We just ask that you avoid calcium supplements such as Tums or multivitamins.

 A report will be ready within 24-48 hours and then you will be called to schedule a follow-up appointment.

-Our DEXA Bone Density scanning equipment, at our state-of-the-art Imaging Center, has the newest software to give patients the most precise diagnoses.
+We complete all of our DEXA Bone Density scans in the comfort of our state-of-the-art Imaging facility, which has the newest software to give patients the most precise diagnoses.
 Not only will our high-tech machine deliver a more accurate form of an x-ray than a standard x-ray machine, but it also provides the most accurate diagnosis – allowing us to monitor a patient with substantial bone loss before it progresses.
-A DEXA Scan is also a vital tool for diagnosing osteoporosis, which typically progresses without any symptoms or pain until a fracture occurs.
-Not only can it detect the disease at an early stage, but it allows our providers to start treatment early on to help protect your bones sooner.

 Why do you need a bone density test?